crdbl/crdbl/README.md

    - The user selects content and (optionally) references other crdbls as context.
    - The extension signs the content and context with the user's DID.
    - The backend verifies referenced credentials, then uses AI to check that the new claim is consistent with its context.
+   - **The content is uploaded to IPFS, and the credential references the resulting CID.**
    - If valid, a new VC is issued (using cheqd's network for decentralized trust) and stored.

 3. **Verification**:
    - Anyone can verify a credential (and its context) via the API or browser extension.
    - The extension annotates content in the browser, showing which claims are verified and by whom.
+   - **Content is fetched from IPFS using the referenced CID for verification and display.**

 ## Why cheqd?